teamnovu/statamic-live-preview-nuxt/readme.md

 ]
 ```

+### Statamic 3.4.8 or higher

+To use the live preview without refreshing the page after every change, disable "Refresh" on the preview targets of your collection.

 ### Statamic 3.3 Fork using `window.postMessage()`

 If you are using our Statamic 3.3 fork you can set the CMS to update the live preview without having it refresh the page after every change.